takaniwa/DSNet/README.md

 </table>

 ## **Train and Inference speed**:
-This implementation is based on [HRNet-Semantic-Segmentation](https://github.com/HRNet/HRNet-Semantic-Segmentation).
-Please refer to their repository for installation and dataset preparation.The inference speed is tested on single RTX 3090 or RTX4090.
+This implementation is based on [HRNet-Semantic-Segmentation](https://github.com/HRNet/HRNet-Semantic-Segmentation) and [PIDNet](https://github.com/XuJiacong/PIDNet).
+Please refer to their repository for installation and dataset preparation.
+The inference speed is tested on single RTX 3090 or RTX4090.
 BDD10K has not been implemented in the above link.
 The dataset storage format is as follows.
 Download link: [web page](https://bdd-data.berkeley.edu/)

 - bdd
   - seg